ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes/fieldtypes.md

     /* End of file ft.google_maps.php */
     /* Location: ./system/user/addons/google_maps/ft.google_maps.php */

-NOTE: **Note:** All add-ons are required to have an [addon.setup.php file](development/addon-setup-php-file.md).
-This is where Fieldtypes can declare their compatibility with other Fieldtypes, allowing a site builder to switch an existing field to another compatible type, e.g. _text_ can be switched to _email_ and vice-versa.
+NOTE: **Note:** Fieldtypes can declare their compatibility with other Fieldtypes in the `addon.setup.php` file, allowing a site admin to switch an existing field to another compatible type, e.g. _text_ can be switched to _email_ and vice-versa.
 Please see [Fieldtype Compatibility Options](development/addon-setup-php-file.md#fieldtypes) for more details.

 NOTE: We also have [Example fieldtype with annotations](development/fieldtypes/example.md) for your reference.